ULJ-Yale/qunexsdk/README.md

 $TOOLS/qunex-sdk/qunexdevops/environment/qunex_setdevenv.sh
 ```

-Please not that this script will archive the existing .bash_profile and replace it with a new one.
+Please note that this script will archive the existing .bash_profile and replace it with a new one.

 ### Step 3.
-Prepare your environments
+Prepare your development folders

-Generate folder `$TOOLS/qunexdev`
+We use the Gitflow branching model (https://nvie.com/posts/a-successful-git-branching-model/, https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+In Gitflow one should never develop directly on the master branch, all development work should take place at the individual `feature` branches or at the `develop` branch.
+To set this up follow the instructions below.

-In that folder create clones of Qu|Nex that you would work on
+Generate the folder `$TOOLS/qunexdev` and repeat Step 1 into this folder, but this time around checkout the `develop` branch.

-Prepare a list of environments and store it in `$TOOLS/qunexdev/environments.txt`
+Generate the folder `$TOOLS/qunexfeatures`, you can create new feature branches or checkout existing ones by using the same procedure as for the `master` and `develop` branches.
+To enable automated switching between feature branches you should repare a list of environments and store it in `$TOOLS/qunexdev/features.txt`

 each line should have three entries:

 ```
-<name of the environment> <folder within $TOOLS where the clone is located> <branch to use>
+<name of the feature> <folder within $TOOLS where the clone is located> <branch to use>
 ```

 ### Step 4.
-Use the following functions to manage environments
+Use the following functions to manage features

-qxreportenv -> to show the current Qu|Nex clone and environment
+qxreportfeature -> to show the currently active Qu|Nex feature
-qxshowenvs  -> to show the available environments
+qxshowfeatures  -> to show the available features
-qxsetenv    -> to set the desired environment
+qxsetfeature    -> to set the desired feature

 Qu|Nex SDK Versioning